albertov19/Multix/README.md

 GQL_PORT=4350
 SQD_DEBUG=sqd:processor:mapping

-# rococo
+# westend
-BLOCK_START=3510000 # this is the starting block of the indexer PREFIX=42 # the ss58 prefix for the chain RPC_WS="wss://rococo-rpc.polkadot.io" # a WS endpoint to connect to the blockchain ARCHIVE_NAME="rococo" # the archive name from subsquid archives CHAIN_ID='rococo' # the name that will prefix most ids in the indexer's DB
+BLOCK_START=3510000 # this is the starting block of the indexer PREFIX=42 # the ss58 prefix for the chain RPC_WS="wss://westend-rpc.polkadot.io" # a WS endpoint to connect to the blockchain ARCHIVE_NAME="westend" # the archive name from subsquid archives CHAIN_ID='westend' # the name that will prefix most ids in the indexer's DB
 ```

 ### Running the project locally